-Michigan State University in East Lansing, Michigan is home to a sailing team that competes successfully throughout the Midwest and the rest of the country.
-Any student with an interest in sailing has the opportunity to join the program, as customized and/or private lessons are offered by the MSU Sailing Center.
+Michigan State University in East Lansing, Michigan is home to a team that competes successfully in the sailing world throughout the Midwest and the rest of the country.
+Any student with an interest in college sailing has the opportunity to join the program.
+That’s because customized and/or private lessons are offered by the MSU Sailing Center.
 The Center even puts on a four-week “Learn to Sail” program for all ages during the summer.

-When the Northwestern University Sailing Team was first established in the late 1950s, it was a laid-back program which students joined in order to learn to sail.
-Today, the team is a competitive, nationally recognized team that competes in the Midwest Collegiate Sailing Association.
-Northwestern’s sailing team has won a number of national championships, placed 2nd in the Fall Dingy Championship (2007), and has graduated two All-American athletes — Roslyn Rea and Scotia Ryer.
+Northwestern University’s team was first established in the late 1950s.
+Back then, it was a laid-back college sailing program that students joined to learn to sail.
+Today, the team is a competitive, nationally recognized team that competes in the Midwest Collegiate Sailing Association throughout the school year.
+Northwestern’s team has won several nationwide championships.
+It has also placed 2nd in the Fall Dingy Championship (2007), and has graduated two All-American athletes — Roslyn Rea and Scotia Ryer.

 The Ohio State University

-Sailing has been a sport at the Ohio State University since 1939.
-Since then, the Ohio State University Sailing Club (OSUSC) has become one of the most competitive teams in the Midwestern Collegiate Sailing Association and in the country.
-The team especially excels in 420 and FJ sailboat regattas, though they occasionally compete in larger yacht races as well.
+College sailing has been a sport at the Ohio State University since 1939.
+Since then, the Ohio State University Sailing Club (OSUSC) has become one of the most competitive teams in the Midwestern Collegiate Sailing Association and throughout the sailing world nationwide.
+The team especially excels in 420 and FJ sailboat regattas.
+They occasionally compete in larger yacht races as well.
 Anyone with an interest in sailing is able to join in at a practice.

 Pennsylvania State University